 Brazil’s series has run since 2005 with Ricardo Baptista and former F1 driver Ricardo Rosset tied on three titles each, leading the way in the series.

 The most recent addition to the Carrera Cup family is the Italian series, launched in 2007 with Porsche Young Professional Matteo Cairoli winning the championship in 2014.

-Keep a look out for the second part of our “Climbing the Porsche Pyramid” as we take a look as the next step up in to international competition.
+Read the second part of our “Climbing the Porsche Pyramid” as we take a look as the next step up in to international competition here.